datacommonsorg/website/developer_guide.md

 Python code change will trigger a restart of the Flask server automatically.

-### Disabled Mixer branch cache

-Loading mixer branch cache can take several minutes and causes readiness probe to fail on Minikube, hance it is disabled.

 ### Monitoring the containers

 Run `minikube dashboard` in a separate terminal to start the dashboard, which